Feeer4455/Feeer4455/README.md

 </div>

 ## 🎓 About me
 I am a student of **Mechatronics Engineering** at **Tecnológico de Monterrey**.
-I am passionate about technology, its study and innovation in this field.
+I am passionate about technology, study and innovation in this field.
 I am always looking to learn new things and improve my skills in different areas.

 ## 🚀 Skills
 - 🔧 Design and automation of mechatronic systems
 - 🤖 Robotics and artificial intelligence
 - 📡 Internet of Things (IoT)

-## 💻 Technology Skills
+## 💻 Technological Skills
   <a href="https://skillicons.dev">
     <img src="https://skillicons.dev/icons?i=arduino,cpp,js,html,py,matlab" />
   </a>